US designates 2 more gangs in Latin America as foreign terrorist groups

 US strike in the Caribbean takes center stage

-The strike in the southern Caribbean has taken the attention on Rubio's trip, which included a stop in Mexico on Wednesday.
+The strike has become the focus on Rubio's trip, which included a stop in Mexico on Wednesday.

 U.S. officials say the vessel's cargo was intended for the U.S. and that the strike killed 11 people, but they have yet to explain how the military determined that those aboard were Tren de Aragua members.